andreashuber69/kiss-worker/README.md

 ### Requirements for a Better Interface

 The **Web Workers** interface was designed that way because it has to cover even the most exotic use cases.
-I would claim you usually just need a transparent way to execute a given function on a different thread.
+I would claim you usually just need a transparent way to execute a single function or methods of an object on a different thread.
 Since **Web Workers** aren't exactly new, on [npm](https://npmjs.com) there are hundreds of packages that attempt to do just that.
 The ones I've seen all fail to satisfy at least one of the following requirements:

 1. Provide **TypeScript** types and offer fully transparent marshalling of arguments, return values **and** `Error` objects.
 In other words, calling a function on a worker thread must feel much the same as calling the function